 - Authors of accepted papers will be required to provide semantic annotations for the abstract of their submission, which will be made available on the conference Web site.
 Details will be provided at the time of acceptance.

 - Students will be able to apply for travel support to attend the conference.
-Further details will appear on the ISWC’2018 web site.
+Further details will appear on the ISWC 2019 web site.

-- Prior publication and multiple submissions: ISWC 2018 will not accept research papers that, at the time of submission, are under review for or have already been published in or accepted for publication in a journal or another conference.
+- Prior publication and multiple submissions: ISWC 2019 will not accept papers that at the time of submission are under review for or have already been published in or accepted for publication in a journal or another conference.
 The conference organisers may share information on submissions with other venues to ensure that this rule is not violated.